Is your business ready to go global?

 Vice President,

-Middle East and Africa Operations, FedEx Express
+Operations, Middle East and Africa, FedEx

 Taarek is responsible for the air and ground operations in the Middle East and Africa region.
 Having previously spent 12 years as Managing Director, FedEx Express in India and a key member of the Express Industry Council of India (EICI), he has been instrumental in representing the Indian logistics and express industries.
 Taarek is now based in Dubai.